-To manually uninstall Airtime from the server, run the airtime-uninstall script from the original installation directory, for example:
+To manually uninstall Airtime from the server, run the airtime-uninstall script from the minimal installation directory, for example:

 '''

-sudo ~/airtime-2.3.0/install minimal/airtime-uninstall
+sudo ~/airtime-2.4.0/install_minimal/airtime-uninstall

 '''

 Optionally, you can also delete the Airtime storage and configuration folders, if you have backups and are not going to need the data on this particular server again.
 The rm command should be used with caution, because it has no undo feature.